Osteoporosis Signs And Symptoms

 4. Unexpected Bone Fractures

-At one point in most of our lives, we break an arm, leg, or finger.
+At some point in our lives, most of us wil break an arm, leg, or finger.
 However, that potential increases if you develop osteoporosis.
 The disease weakens your bones, making them more likely to fracture3.

 When you’re young, your bones are only at the risk of breaking in extreme situations.
 For example, a serious fall or car accident could result in broken bones.
 But osteoporosis causes fractured bones in situations that are not as extreme.
 In fact, everyday circumstances can cause fractures in individuals with osteoporosis.